 We must continue to work together and learn from start-ups and citizens’ initiatives, commercial associations and even banks.
 We must also learn from our mistakes, and there are still many lessons left to be learned.

-How to improve your writing skills and not whine over the stupidity of people?
+How to improve your own communication skills and not whine over the stupidity of people?

 Annika, Priit, Daniel and I, believed, quite naively at first, that we would be able to open people’s eyes with the truth.
 We are now smarter.
 None of the four of us is able to speak about pension pillars in such a way that it would be understandable to educated people who are not themselves finance specialists.
 I have also never met anyone else who is able to do so.